vmware-archive/kinesis-demo/README.md

 Lets consider a real life scenario to illustrate the end-to-end picture and help you appreciate the power of Kinesis and Kubeless.

-We will a social network feed to get real-time insights, in this example all the tweets being produced during the Kubecon conference.
+We will a use a social network feed to get real-time insights, in this example all the tweets being produced during the Kubecon conference.
 We will run through a scenario where we would like to get real-time notification of the mention of a topic of interest: kubeless :)

-Lets see how to build a data processing pipeline by deploying Kubeless functions that are executed when events appear in an Amazon Kinesis stream.
+Lets see how to build a data processing pipeline by deploying Kubeless functions that are executed when records appear in an Amazon Kinesis stream.

+## Setup a Kinesis Stream

+## Settingup Data Producer